Chyrion/ProjectManagementApp/README.md

     - Other users can be given permissions for editing
   - Tasks can be added to projects
     - Tasks can be marked as: in progress, done

-### To-Do

   - Projects are marked: not started, in progress, done, (late)
-- Project is marked as done when all tasks are done
+  - Project can be marked as done when all tasks are done

-### Maybe

-- Maybe: Projects have internal messaging (will implement if there is sufficient time)

 ## Structure